Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

+The above paragraph can be summarised in the observation that though partial trace can increase the $\ell_\infty$-norm of a quantum state in general, the increase is negative or only slightly positive if the state is highly correlated between the traced out part and the untraced out part.
+As we will see later on, in general after augmentation it is possible to tilt a multipartite quantum state, say $\rho^{X_1 \cdots X_k}$, along several directions with carefully chosen amplitudes so as to get a state $(\rho')^{X_1 \cdots X_k}$ with the property it is highly correlated across all partitions of the systems $X_1, \ldots, X_k$.
+As a consequence, for example, for any subset $\{\} \neq S \subset [k]$, $(\rho')^{X_S} \otimes (\rho')^{X_{\bar{S}}}$ is tilted along $(S, \bar{S})$ for all practical purposes even though $(\rho')^{X_{[k]}} := (\rho')^{X_1 \cdots X_k}$ is tilted along $[k]$.
+The formal statement and proof of this result, for which we have to define a more nuanced tilting operation called {\em matrix tilt}, is technically intricate and can be found in Proposition~\ref{prop:cqtypical} below.

-Nevertheless, it turns out that the tilting idea can be used as a starting point and further refined, leading finally to a proof of the desired inner bound (Equation~\ref{eq:MACregion}) for the cq-MAC.
+The idea of tilting along both `x' and `y' directions combined with smoothing and augmentation can be used as a starting point and further refined, leading finally to a proof of the desired inner bound (Equation~\ref{eq:MACregion}) for the cq-MAC.
 We do so with the following sequence of steps.
 A full proof is given in Section~\ref{sec:cqMAC} below. \begin{enumerate}